jajp777/IR_stuff/README.md

 ###Invoke-RawCap.ps1###

 This is a script I wrote to capture localhost traffic, i.e. like RawCap.exe but in powershell.
 Tested in powershell v2 on Win7.
+This is really only for show, and not designed for performance`